-Himalayan blue poppy or Meconopsis genus of flowering plants that belongs to the family paveraceae They are called poppies because they are alike in many ways.
+Himalayan blue poppy or Meconopsis genus of flowering plants that belongs to the family paveraceae.
+They are called poppies because they are alike in many ways.

 This family is conformed by about 200 species of herbaceous plants, small woody trees and shrubs.
 Poppies are known for their beautiful flowers, however no true poppy gives blue flowers.